TylerPollard410/Florida-Coral-Bleaching/README.md

   negative effects, likely due to increased mixing of ocean layers, reducing localized heat stress on corals.

-- Sea Surface Temperature Anomaly (SSTA) (β = -0.0573, 95% CI:
+- SSTA (β = -0.0573, 95% CI: \[-0.1104, -0.0047\]) – Contrary to
-  \[-0.1104, -0.0047\]) – Contrary to expectations, this predictor has a small negative effect, possibly reflecting interactions with other environmental conditions or non-linear temperature effects.
+  expectations, this predictor has a small negative effect, possibly reflecting interactions with other environmental conditions or non-linear temperature effects.

-- Thermal Stress Anomaly (TSA) & Degree Heating Weeks (TSA_DHW) (β =
-  0.1313, 0.0885) – Significant positive effects, confirming that
+- TSA & TSA_DHW (β = 0.1313, 0.0885) – Significant positive effects,
-  prolonged heat stress increases bleaching probability.
+  confirming that prolonged heat stress increases bleaching probability.

 ## Temporal Effects